Strider-CD/strider/README.md

 Internet-accessible deployment the following variables will need to be exported:

   - `DB_URI` : MongoDB DB URI if not localhost (you can safely use MongoLab free plan - works great)
   - `SERVER_NAME` : Address at which server will be accessible on the Internet.
-E.g. https://strider.example.com
+E.g. `https://strider.example.com` (note: no trailing slash)
   - `GITHUB_APP_ID`, `GITHUB_APP_SECRET`: Github app ID & secret (assuming not running on localhost:3000) - you can register a new one at https://github.com/settings/applications/new - the Main URL should be the same as server name above, and the callback URL should be server name with the path /auth/github/callback.